-If the voter registration deadline has passed, you can still register to vote in person at the office of your Local Election Official at any point until Election Day.
-Contact your Local Election Official if you have any questions.
+If the voter registration deadline has passed, you can still register to vote in person at the office of your Local Election Office at any point until Election Day.
+Contact your Local Election Office if you have any questions.

 To register in Connecticut you must: